Pre-Deployment Complexity Estimation for Federated Perception Systems: COMPLEXITY ESTIMATION FRAMEWORK

+The accuracy of this approximation is evaluated using direct client-level measurements in Table~\ref{tab:client_heterogeneity}.
+Accordingly, the metric evaluated in the controlled comparisons is

-The proposed metric is used as a diagnostic indicator of learning difficulty.
-It enables comparison of different federated configurations in terms of expected accuracy trends and communication effort, without altering the learning algorithm or requiring training to be executed in advance.
-In the experimental section, we examine how this metric correlates with federated learning performance and effort across controlled distributed settings.
+The proposed metric is used as a pre-training diagnostic of expected learning difficulty.
+It enables federated configurations to be compared in terms of anticipated accuracy and communication effort without changing the learning algorithm or training method.